andifalk/client-certificate-demo/README.md

 To use the client certificate on a command line client like _httpie_ we also need the private key of the client certificate as well.
-Therefore we also export the private key from the same keystore _myuser-client.p12_:
+Therefore, we also export the private key from the same keystore _myuser-client.p12_:

 * Right click on the single entry and select _Export/Export Private Key_, select _PKCS#8_ as type and then export the key to _src/main/resources/myuser.pkcs8_.